Equality Colony

-Equality Colony was a United States socialist colony founded in Skagit County, Washington by a political organization known as the Brotherhood of the Cooperative Commonwealth in 1897.
-It was meant to serve as a model which would convert the rest of Washington and later the entire continent to socialism.
+Equality Colony was a United States socialist colony founded in Skagit County, Washington by the socialist Brotherhood of the Cooperative Commonwealth in 1897.
+It was meant to serve as a model that would lead to the conversion of the rest of Washington, and later the entire continent, to socialism.
+It survived for a few years as a Edward Bellamy-inspired intentional community but succumbed to internal divisions in 1907.

 Brotherhood of the Cooperative Commonwealth

-Origins

-The colony's origins lay in ideas of New England reformers in the mid-1890s.
-Norman Wallace Lermond, a journalist and farmer in Warren, Maine, and Ed Pelton had been intrigued by an idea originally suggested by Socialist Labor Party member F.G.R.
-Gordon that a series of socialist colonies be established in a single western state.
-(Gordan suggested Texas.)
+The origins of the Equality Colony lay in a grand strategic plan of New England reformers in the mid-1890s.
+Socialist Labor Party member F.G.R.
+Gordon suggested that many socialist colonies be established in a single western state, thus gaining local ascendancy.
+Norman Wallace Lermond, a journalist and farmer in Warren, Maine, and Ed Pelton were intrigued by the idea.
+Cyrus Field Willard of the Bellamy-inspired socialist Nationalist Clubs also was a proponent of this massing of those who held progressive thought.
+While Gordon had suggested Texas, Willard, Richard J. Hinton of Washington, DC, and Wilfred P. Borland of Bay City, Michigan, selected Washington as the state that was most suitable for the project.

-Lermond and Pelton started a vigorous letter-writing campaign to notable reformers such as Henry Demarest Lloyd advocating the plan and suggesting that the socialist colonists would be able to initiate the collective ownership of the means of production in the state by voting in a socialist government.
+Lermond and Pelton started a vigorous letter-writing campaign to Henry Demarest Lloyd and other reformers advocating the plan.
+He suggested that socialist colonists would initiate the collective ownership of the means of production in the state by voting in a socialist government.
 Lermond envisioned an organization of many local unions ("L.U.s") that would provide the colonists with financial, material, and moral support, coordinated by a national "center or union" controlled by seven trustees.
 His immediate model was the New England Emigrant Aid Company, which colonized Kansas with abolitionists prior to the U.S. Civil War in order to make the territory a free state.
 Lloyd gave the plan modest financial backing.

-Lermond started the first local union in Warren on October 18, 1895, and Pelton established the second in Damariscotta Mills, Maine that winter.
+Meanwhile Lermond began forming socialist hubs in Maine, as others were being formed in Washington state.
+Lermond started the first local union in Warren, Maine on October 18, 1895, and Pelton established the second in Damariscotta Mills, Maine that winter.
 In December 1895, Lermond issued a call for the creation of more local unions in the pages of the New York Commonwealth and the Coming Nation.
 In the spring of that year he announced he was setting up an "organizational meeting" to create a "National Union of the Brotherhood of the Cooperative Commonwealth" scheduled to be held in St. Louis on July 24–26, 1896, congruent with that year's People's Party national convention, to which he was a delegate.
 A formal "call" for this convention was published in Coming Nation July 11 and 18, and was endorsed by Henry Demarest Lloyd, Eugene Debs, Frank Parsons, William D. P. Bliss and Eltweed Pomeroy.

+This convention, however, did not materialize.
+Lermond could not get away from the Populist convention, and Imogene Fales attended a National Cooperative Congress that created a new American Cooperative union with her as secretary.